yiwuen/Simple-Java-Game-Library/README.md

 brew install sjgl         # MacOS
 ```

-This sets up and initializes the necessary sub-modules without the need of specifying the ```VM Arguments``` of your project.
+This sets up and initializes the necessary sub-modules.

-### Javadoc
-There are no .jar files for the library javadoc.
-However, the .jar library file contains the source along with the javadoc.
-Javadoc can also be accessed within the internet with the online doc provided in a .zip file.